 - 2. Penalties for criminal conspiracy in Colorado

 Colorado's criminal conspiracy laws are set forth in sections 18-2-201 through 18-2-206 of the Colorado Revised Statutes (C.R.S.).

 Under 18-2-201 C.R.S., criminal conspiracy is committed when:

 - Enter into a real agreement or confederation with a common design.1

-It is not necessary that the conduct actually be carried out or that the crime be concluded successfully.
+It is not necessary that the conduct actually is carried out or that the crime is concluded successfully.
 The agreement itself is the crime, provided at least one overt act is taken in furtherance of it.

 You, yourself, do not need to be the one to commit the overt act.
 Any overt act -- even a small one -- by a conspirator is enough.